 Molly is an actress, voice-over artist, writer and cat herder.
 Originally from Atlanta, she moved to London from Denver.
 In Denver, Molly performed regularly with improv troupes Carnival Code and Transplants as well as served on the board of the Denver Improv Festival.
 In addition to teaching at The Nursery, Molly is the Lead Producer of the Slapdash International Improv Festival.
 She has studied improv with iO and Second City as well as various theatres and teachers throughout the US and UK.
 You can see her regularly with improv troupes PiggyBack and Leave to Remain.

-Jennifer trained in Acting at Bretton Hall and, after ten years of performing and workshop facilitating professionally, recently discovered improv in Vancouver where she trained & performed with Vancouver Theatre Sports League, Instant Theatre, Second Storey, and The Fictionals.
-Now living in London, Jennifer works as a creative assistant at The Nursery and has been involved in Nursery Original shows such as The Restaurant and The Concept.
-She can be seen improvising with Classic Andy, and speaking Shakespeare in her educational online series Sonnet Sisters.
+Jennifer trained in Acting at Bretton Hall and, after ten years of performing and workshop facilitating professionally, she then discovered improv in Vancouver where she trained & performed with Vancouver Theatre Sports League, Instant Theatre, Second Storey, and The Fictionals.
+Now living in London, Jennifer teaches and performs at The Nursery, with most recent shows including The Concept, Magicked! and The Society.
+She can also be seen improvising with Impromptu Shakespeare, Somewhat Theatre, and Actor’s Nightmare.